How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

 Often, what patients or family members desire most is simply having someone gently ask how they are holding up or feeling, then truly listen without judgement as they voice worries, air grievances, ask honest questions or even vent anger rooted in fear or tiredness.

-Some hospital staff focus only on medical tests and “fixing” health issues.
+Some hospital staff focus only on medical tests and “fixing” health issues only.
+Not to say this is not important.
+It is.

-They ignore that sick people most need comfort, support, gentle explanation and listening first before anything else.
+But it’s important to remember that sick people also need comfort, support, gentle explanations, and someone to listen to them before anything else.

 Even if they cannot solve everything on the spot, listening and showing caring connection makes a positive difference.